xlandscape/CascadeToxswa-Component/README.md

 #### TimeSeriesStart

 The first time step for which input data is provided.
 This is also the time step of where the CascadeToxswa simulation starts.
+This input will be removed in a future version of the `CascadeToxswa` component.
 `TimeSeriesStart` expects its values to be of type `date`.
 Values of the `TimeSeriesStart` input may not have a physical unit.
 Values have to refer to the `global` scale.

 #### WaterDischarge

-The amount of water that leaves a reach within a time step.
 `WaterDischarge` expects its values to be of type `ndarray`.
 The physical unit of the `WaterDischarge` input values is `m³/s`.
 Values have to refer to the `time/hour, space/reach` scale.

 #### WaterDepth

-The depth of the water body measured from the surface to the lowest point of the  cross-section profile.
 `WaterDepth` expects its values to be of type `ndarray`.
 The physical unit of the `WaterDepth` input values is `m`.
 Values have to refer to the `time/hour, space/reach` scale.